 Ornstein-Hawes presented background on why groups write land acknowledgements and what it is.
 Presentation will be distributed to Board and shared with the community.
 Topic will be revisited at a future meeting.

+Request for the presentation to be posted, along with OCCL’s Land Acknowledgment statement.

 6:35 How to Work Effectively with Local Government (handbook attached)